4 Mechanical Properties of Materials

 Click to expand

-The slope of the linear region of this stress/strain diagram represents an important material property known as the elastic modulus (also known as Young’s modulus or the modulus of elasticity), which will be designated by E. Thomas Young (1773-1829) was a British scientist, who noted the proportionality between applied force and extension, which he recorded as “ut tensio sic vis”, meaning “as is the extension, so is the force”.
+The slope of the linear region of this stress-strain diagram represents an important material property known as the elastic modulus (also known as Young’s modulus or the modulus of elasticity), so designated by E. Thomas Young (1773-1829), a British scientist who noted the proportionality between applied force and extension, which he recorded as ut tensio sic vis, meaning “as is the extension, so is the force.”

 \[ E=\frac{\sigma}{\varepsilon} \]

-This relationship is more commonly called Hooke’s Law, and written in the form:
+This relationship is more commonly called Hooke’s law, and written as

 where